vvpn9/Python-Webscrapping-Practice/Readme.md

 The whole project is based on the Marco Bonzanini's blog

-the purpose of imitation and extension is to practice python and data mining skills such as R and SQL （maybe later on after I finished the python part)
+The purpose of imitation and extension is to practice python and data mining skills such as R and SQL （maybe later on after I finished the python part)

 The whole process will contain sevens steps which are listed as following: